synnaxlabs/synnax/client/ts/api/client.api.md

     key?: string | undefined;
 }>;

+// Warning: (ae-missing-release-tag) "NewPayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type NewPayload = z.input<typeof newPayload>;

+// Warning: (ae-missing-release-tag) "newPayload" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const newPayload: z.ZodObject<z.objectUtil.extendShape<{
     name: z.ZodString;